iamdonovan/dem-coregistration/README.md

 ### 2.1 On one of the lab computers

 On your M: drive, create a folder called ".conda" and a folder in ".conda" called "envs", if it does not already exist.
-Next, open up __Anaconda Prompt__, and type the following command:
+Next, open up __Anaconda Prompt__, and type the following commands:

 ```
+C:\> cd path\to\repository
-C:\> conda create --prefix M:\.conda\envs\geo4520 -f path\to\repository\environment.yml
+C:\> conda env create --prefix M:\.conda\envs\geo4520 -f envrionment.yml
 ```

 making sure to replace path\to\repository with the actual path to the git repostory you cloned in Step 1.